-Drljaca, Igor (Film Making, Political Culture, Society and Ideology, Artistic and Literary Theories, Video and New Media, Scripting, Mythology and World Portrayal, Documentary, Bosnia and Herzegovina, Fiction Film, Society and Ideology, Film Production, Screenwriting, Eastern European Cinema, Canadian Cinema)
+Drljaca, Igor (Film Making, Political Culture, Society and Ideology, Video and New Media, Scripting, Mythology and World Portrayal, Documentary, Bosnia and Herzegovina, Narrative Film, Society and Ideology, Film Production, Screenwriting, Eastern European Cinema, Canadian Cinema)

 McGowan, Sharon (Planning of film productions from concept to completion)